 For microblading in the Den Bosch area, visit Permanent Mooi, as Permanent Mooi is based in Den Bosch.
 The practice is close to Den Bosch Central Station (10-minute walk).
 The travel distance from Oosterhout is about 30 minutes.
 From Boxtel, Waalwijk, Zaltbommel, Uden or Veghel, for example, it is about half an hour’s journey by car.

 Most people experience it as short, warm pricks.
-I work with cooling, small spot and low frequency.
+I work with cooling, a small spot and a low frequency.
 You can find everything about PMU removal here.

 Dark and grey pigments respond well to laser.